joaomariolago/stm32h5-zenoh-lwip-demo/docs/tutorial.md

 + extern ETH_TxPacketConfigTypeDef TxConfig;
 ```

-After this we can remove the following line and use find and replace to change all exact matches of `EthHandle` for `heth`:
+After this, we can remove the following line and use find and replace to change all exact matches of `EthHandle` to `heth`:

 ```diff
 /* Global Ethernet handle */
 - ETH_HandleTypeDef EthHandle;
 ```

-Make sure to use exact match, identation and match whole word to avoid changing other variables that may have the same name.
+Make sure to use exact match, indentation, and match whole word to avoid modifying other variables with the same name.

-After this we need to change the `low_level_init` function to make use of our generated code from CubeMX.
+Next, we need to modify the `low_level_init` function to utilize the code generated by CubeMX.
 Change the following lines:

 ```diff
 static void low_level_init(struct netif *netif)